 New Zealand was indeed quiet on science fiction filmmaking before the massive production Lord of the Rings.
 When Geoff Murphy and Bruno Lawrence surfaced in 1985 with The Quiet Earth it was received as a pleasant surprise, a brainy alternative to the Australian Road Warrior series.
 Distinguished by its arresting key art of a Saturn-like planet rising in an alien sky, the show followed up its quiet American theatrical release with a short life as a curiosity on cable TV and VHS.
 The calm little thriller offers an interesting lead performance and a few action thrills to go with its intriguing premise of a man who suddenly discovers he’s the only person left on Earth.
 It’s hardly a new idea, but it hadn’t been exploited to any great degree since the early 1960s and episodes of TV shows like The Twilight Zone.

 This product of the then-budding New Zealand film industry combines a refreshing Kiwi sensibility with a stellar central performance from the always-interesting Bruno Lawrence (Smash Palace).
-Although The Quiet Earth invents some interesting pseudo-science to motivate its premise, it suffers the same dramatic problems experienced by earlier American attempts at the ‘Last Man Alive’ science fiction subgenre.
+Although The Quiet Earth invents some interesting pseudo-science to motivate its premise it suffers the same dramatic problems experienced by earlier American attempts at the ‘Last Man Alive’ science fiction subgenre.

-Strange antecedents like RKO’s 1933 Deluge mined the initial idea of rag-tag survivors living in a world ruined by a natural disaster, while 1950s movies like Five revolved around the specter of atomic war.
+Strange antecedents like RKO’s 1933 Deluge mined the initial idea of rag-tag survivors living in a world ruined by a natural disaster.
+1950s movies like Five revolved around the specter of atomic war.
 The expense of emptying city streets for scenes of this nature gave the advantage to large studio efforts like George Pal’s The War of the Worlds, although a few minutes at the beginning of the otherwise unimpressive Target: Earth did the same on a nothing budget.
 In 1959 came The World, The Flesh and The Devil, a full-blown fantasy that stranded Harry Belafonte in an empty New York City.
 Its stylish ‘deserted & devastated’ look was established by early morning shoots and clever camera angles.

-(spoiler) Zac is a dissenting member of a scientific team that cooked up ‘Project Flashlight,’ an alignment of satellite dishes to create a power grid that might do things like power aircraft in flight.
+Zac is a dissenting member of a scientific team that cooked up ‘Project Flashlight,’ an alignment of satellite dishes to create an energy grid that might do things like power aircraft in flight.
 In a development anticipating elements of Wim Wenders’ Until the End of the World, Zac’s colleagues forge ahead even though their American partners have been withholding information about the risks.
 Fearing that the balance of matter and energy in the universe will be disrupted, Zac retreats to his house to commit suicide rather than find out what will happen.

 Project Flashlight shifts the entire universe into a new dimension, leaving behind everything alive, even bugs.
 Zac is the only living creature around because he was in the process of dying just as the ‘reality shift’ took place.
 It looks as if his team has obliterated all life on Earth.
 Either that, or everyone else has taken a divergent fork into an alternate reality.